X Mist |

 And then there is Asja auf Capri frontwoman Anja Kirschner, whom one knows

-already from the previous “Difficult Fun” releases, thanks to her varyingly
+already from the previous “Difficult Fun” releases, thanks to her

 pressurefull-dominant and ingratiatingly-relaxed delivery.